Emirates subsidiaries: Congress Solutions International

 The company is a subsidiary of Emirates providing administrative support, managing data, and coordinating third party suppliers such as venues, catering, and accommodation.
 It deals with conferences and provides support to delegates, as well as providing leisure and recreational activities for visiting delegates.

 CSI has hosted large events such as the Global Travel and Tourism Council, which around 1,300 delegates attended.
 It also hosted on behalf of the World Economic Forum and the government of Dubai, a summit on the Global Agenda attended by 700 business, government and academia representatives.

 Arabian Adventures

-Arabian adventures is a subsidiary of Emirates, and organises tours, safaris and other activities across the UAE.
-UAE is not only about Desert Safari.
-You can also enjoy dhow cruises, Abu Dhabi city tour, theme parks, beaches and many more activities.
-Explore the recommend tours and see another side of the emirates arabian adventures.
+Arabian Adventures is a subsidiary of Emirates that organises tours and other tourism activities in the United Arab Emirates, including desert safaris, dhow cruises, Abu Dhabi city tours and visits to theme parks and beaches.

 Emirates Holidays

-Emirates Holidays is the tour operating arm of Emirates.
+Emirates Holidays is the tour operating are Emirates.